 The State of Idaho has also received funding through multiple rounds of state and federal investments to deploy broadband infrastructure and address the digital divide of Idahoans, including on Tribal Lands, as documented in Idaho's Five-Year Action Plan.
-These funding programs address broadband access, affordability, and adoption, which are discussed in the table below.
+As discussed in the table below, these funding programs address broadband access, affordability, and adoption.